Learn from the Best

 QUANTUM COMMANDER

 Famously known for his role as the seaplane pilot “Jock Lindsey” in the beginning of the film, Raiders of the Lost Ark, or as the pilot who rescued cast and crew of Jurassic Park after a hurricane hit, Fred Sorenson is a legendary real pilot.
 With almost 50,000 flight hours, flying everything from seaplanes to heavy metal, and everywhere—he is a renowned international ferry pilot—he has and continues to be a mentor to aviators wishing to set international records.
-The Walt Disney company even has a restaurant fully themed from his Indiana Jones’ character in Orlando.
+The Walt Disney company even has a restaurant fully themed from his renowned Indiana Jones’ character, Jock Lindsey’s Hangar Bar, in Disney Springs, Orlando.

 Fred’s exploits are legendary, and we are proud to have him as a foundation supporter (as well as a technical advisor for the upcoming “Around the World” trip).
 His experience and character epitomize the humor, reward, innovation, and daring it takes to be a successful aviation leader.
 Oh, and don’t forget “backbone”— “that’s just my pet snake Reggie!”